 Church of Saint Nicholas: Myra, Turkey

 The Church of Saint Nicholas is in the city center of Demre, along the Mediterranean in the Antalya province.
 It’s the perfect stop if you’re driving the coastal roads on your trip to Turkey.
 The ancient Byzantine church named after St. Nicholas of Myra is now a museum and was added to the Tentative List of the UNESCO World Heritage Sites in 1982.
-We recommend making a stop in Demre to visit the Church of Saint Nicholas and the ancient city of Myra on your way to Kas with kids
+We recommend making a stop in Demre to visit the Church of Saint Nicholas and the ancient city of Myra on your way to Kas with kids.

 Know Before You Go

-See Musuem of Turkey App
+COST: See Musuem of Turkey App

-8am - 8pm
+HOURS: 8am – 8pm

-BEST TIME TO GO
+BEST TIME TO GO: Year round

-Demre, Turkey City Center
+LOCATION: Demre, Turkey City Center

-Free
+PARKING: Free

-30 minutes - 1 hour
+TIME NEEDED TO VISIT: 30 minutes – 1 hour

 How to Get to Myra from Antalya